iuliet716/flash-attention-cuda-from-scratch/README.md

 ### Online Softmax

 The Softmax computation requires the maximum and the sum of exponentials for each row.
-Since we divide each row into blocks, this method is needed to **ensure the exact output**.
+Since we divide each row into blocks, block-wise rescaling is needed to **ensure the exact output**.